Bullets fluff lines as finals hopes hang by thread

 Patterson hit the first shot of the match and Brisbane proceeded to miss their next 14 field goals attempts before Adam Gibson ended an eight-minute scoring drought.

-Brisbane had hit 12 shots from 33 field goal attempts by halftime, with just three three-pointers from 14 attempts.
+Brisbane hit 12 shots from 33 field goal attempts at halftime with just three three-pointers from 14 attempts.